CollinHeist/TitleCardMaker/docs/user_guide/logs.md

 You can enter any text in the _Message Contains_ input text box to filter out logs which do not contain that text.
 This is case-insensitive.

+You may filter messages with "or" logic by entering pipe-separated (`|`) text.
+For example, `Breaking Bad|Better Call Saul` will filter messages which contain either "Breaking Bad" _or_ "Better Call Saul".

 ### Context IDs

 TCM applies a "context ID" to all operations performed via the UI and